brian-team/brian2/docs_sphinx/introduction/install.rst

 In order to get support for compiled C++ code (highly recommended for speed), you need to next install Visual Studio 2008 Express, which can be freely downloaded from Microsoft `here <http://go.microsoft.com/?linkid=7729279>`_.
-If you installed the 64 bit version of Python, then you now need to modify the file ``C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\vcvarsall.bat`` according to `this patch <https://gist.githubusercontent.com/mikofski/11024332/raw/vcvarsall.bat.patch>`_ to correct a bug in the free versions of Visual Studio.
+If you installed the 64 bit version of Python, on Windows 7 then you will also need to install the `Microsoft Windows SDK for Windows 7 and .NET Framework 3.5 SP1 <http://www.microsoft.com/en-us/download/details.aspx?id=3138>`_
+(note: do not install the .NET Framework 4 SDK) and also modify the file ``C:\Program Files (x86)\Microsoft Visual Studio 9.0\VC\vcvarsall.bat`` according to `this patch <https://gist.githubusercontent.com/mikofski/11024332/raw/vcvarsall.bat.patch>`_ to correct a bug in the free versions of Visual Studio.